ocaml/MPP-language-blender/README.md

 description language.

 MPP also provides a language, which is minimal and designed to be the glue to combining different languages.
-As part of its library, some built-ins are provided.
+As part of its library, some builtins are provided.
 They include directives such as input, ifdef, ifndef, else, elseifdef, set, get, unset, unsetall, cmd.